-Announcing the “Spirit of Northport and East Northport” Photo Contest
+The “Spirit of Northport and East Northport” Photo Contest

 Carnegie Library Corner: We’ve taken this time while the gallery is closed to convert one of the corners into a history reference library that harkens back to the time when our building served as the Northport Public Library.

 Farmer’s Market: We enjoyed seeing your faces (even masked!) at the Farmer’s Market, where we held a “Membership Sale,” and answered your local history questions.
 Thank you for showing your support!
+We're excited to say that we'll be at one Farmer's Market each month starting on June 12, we hope to see you there!

 Conservation and Preservation: Work on our collection never stops.
 Emily Sutherland has been conserving antique books which will become part of or “Special Collection” in the Carnegie Library Corner.